zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 If IntelliJ is not installed, it can be downloaded from the IntelliJ website: https://www.jetbrains.com/idea/download.

+These notes are written with IntelliJ IDEA 15 and may not be accurate for other versions.

 Starting IntelliJ for the first time, we will be presented with the welcome screen.
 From here, we can create a new project.